fablabnbg/EspWebServo/README.md

   Between ESP-clamp and GND there is 2x 2k2 ohm in series.
 * The clamp is constructed from 2mm acrylic sheets lasercut, fixed with zip-ties and hot glue.
-* The pins TxD and RxD on the ESP-12E module are swapped.
-  Normally one would connect TxD from USB with RxD of the ESP and TxD from the ESP with RxD on the USB.
-Here we connect TxD with TxD and RxD with RxD.

 ### Modifications